 When your hormones are appropriately balanced, many of the body’s major systems function in a much healthier way!
 The team at Happy Hormone Cottage specializes in Bioidentical Hormone Replacement Therapy (BHRT).
-This helps people with hormone imbalances or deficiencies achieve more natural and sustainable hormone levels.
+This helps people with hormone imbalances or deficiencies achieve more sustainable hormone levels.

 What Do Hormones Do in the Body?